Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based

 \subsection{$\boldsymbol{q=1/3}$, $\boldsymbol{\iota = 0}$}

 PE results are shown in Fig.~\ref{fig:corner_H1_q3} for H1 and Fig.~\ref{fig:corner_CE_q3} for CE.
 In both figures, the top panels display the 1-D and 2-D histogram plots at SNR $37$ ($21$) and SNR $203$ ($122$) for H1 (CE), where $M/85$ and $M/135$ are the predicted critical grid spacings respectively.
 While the $M/100$ posterior shows deviation from the $M/180$ posterior, the deviation is not as pronounced as was for $q=1$ injections.
 This is due to the resolutions being close to each other, minimizing the disparity.
 The bottom panel in both figures shows the marginalized $\mc_c$ posteriors for the sequence of SNRs.
-In this panel, a similar observation is made, indicating that the posterior distribution for $M/100$ deviates, although not as prominently as observed for $q = 1$ injections.
+In this panel, a similar observation is made, the lowest resolution posterior distribution deviates from the highest resolution posterior distribution, although not as prominently as observed for $q = 1$ injections.
 Table \ref{tab:q3_bias} provides the normalized bias values as a function of SNR for both detectors.